VMware ESX: Purple Screen of Death

 In the event of a hardware error, the vmkernel can catch a Machine Check Exception.
 This results in an error message displayed on a purple diagnostic screen.
 This is colloquially known as a purple diagnostic screen, or purple screen of death (PSoD, cf. blue screen of death (BSoD)).

 Upon displaying a purple diagnostic screen, the vmkernel writes debug information to the core dump partition.
 This information, together with the error codes displayed on the purple diagnostic screen can be used by VMware support to determine the cause of the problem.

 Versions

-VMware ESX used to be available in two main types: ESX and ESXi, but as of version 5, the original ESX has been discontinued in favor of ESXi.
+VMware ESX used to be available in two main types: ESX (version 4.1 and earlier) and ESXi (version 3.5 onwards), but as of version 5, the original ESX has been discontinued in favor of ESXi (since renamed to ESX from version 9.0 onwards).

-ESX and ESXi before version 5.0 do not support Windows 8/Windows 2012.
+Historic ESX and ESXi before version 5.0 do not support Windows 8/Windows 2012.
 These Microsoft operating systems can only run on ESXi 5.x or later.

-VMware ESXi, a smaller-footprint version of ESX, does not include the ESX Service Console.
-It is available - without the need to purchase a vCenter license - as a free download from VMware, with some features disabled.
+VMware ESX (formerly ESXi) is a smaller-footprint version of ESX which does not include the ESX Service Console nor use a Linux Kernel.
+Before Broadcom acquired VMware, it was available - without the need to purchase a vCenter license - as a free download from VMware, with some features disabled.